Node Interaction in Diagram Component

 }

-• When you select the elements in the diagram, the SelectionChanging and SelectionChanged events get triggered and do customization on those events.
+• When elements are selected, the SelectionChanging and SelectionChanged events are triggered and do customization on those events.

 Node Selection in Blazor Diagram